aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/datalabels/_index.md

 {{% alert color="primary" %}}

 DataLabels are an important part of a chart.
-We can easily know the value, percentage, etc. of each series
+We can easily know the value, percentage, etc., of each series.

 {{% /alert %}}

 ## **DataLabels Options**
-Aspose.Cells for Node.js via C++ also allows managing chart's datalabels at runtime, with the [DataLabels](https://reference.aspose.com/cells/nodejs-cpp/datalabels/) object, it's simple to move, update and format datalabels of the chart.
+Aspose.Cells for Node.js via C++ also allows managing a chart's data labels at runtime.
+With the [DataLabels](https://reference.aspose.com/cells/nodejs-cpp/datalabels/) object, it is simple to move, update, and format the chart's data labels.

 |![todo:image_alt_text](chart_datalabels.png)|

 ## **Manage the DataLabels of Chart**
-It's simple to manage datalabels of the chart with Aspose.Cells [DataLabels](https://reference.aspose.com/cells/nodejs-cpp/datalabels/).
+It is simple to manage the data labels of a chart with Aspose.Cells [DataLabels](https://reference.aspose.com/cells/nodejs-cpp/datalabels/).

 The following code snippet demonstrates how to manage DataLabels: